 On November 11, 2011 I accompanied the British and the American ambassadors to the US military cemetery outside Luxembourg City.
 Luxembourg was a small duchy.
-I looked out the window of the Jaguar, as we exited from the city.
+The British Ambassador had appointed me unofficial writer in residence.
+The CIA thought I was a spook.
+I dressed the part and never told them otherwise.
+Neither had Alice.
+I looked out the window of the British Embassy Jaguar, as we exited from the city.
 The morning sun struggled to break through the low fog.
 It would have little success on that day as it had at the end of 1944.

-In December of 1944 over four thousand American fell in the Battle of the Bulge.
+In December of 1944 over four thousand American had fallen in the Battle of the Bulge.
 Our troops had stopped the Nazis by Christmas, but the savage fight had been a close thing.

 "Are you okay?"
-The American ambassador caught up with me at a wall rusty with autumn leaves.
+The American ambassador caught up with me at a wall rusted by autumn leaves.

 "I felt the same way the first time I saw all these graves."
 The ambassador was a few years older than me.
 "Let's walk to the back of the cemetery."